naratheman/whatevertaichung/README.md

-# Welcome to my project page of building Whatever Bar located in Taichung's website!
+# Welcome to my project page of building Whatever Homestyle Cuisine & Bar's website!

 Whatever Homestyle Cuisine & Bar is located in Taichung, Taiwan.
 Currently in progress, will be completing this website very soon!